All You Need to know about

 Guitars

-It is a lightweight, portable device that you can always take on the road, so it was popular among American nomads.
+It is a lightweight, portable device that you can always take on the road, so it was popular among American drifters.
 By the way, America is considered the country that gave the world the most improvements: reverbs, humbuckers, condenser microphones, and much more.
-You can come across different types of guitars used in country music of all sub-genres.

 Acoustic Guitar

 This type is characterized by a natural tone.
-The sound from the vibrating strings is amplified by the body resonating.
+The sound from the vibrating strings is amplified by the hollow body resonating.
 Modern variations might have pickups and volume amps; however, they shouldn’t be used on a classical acoustic guitar.
-The sound should be extracted from the instrument’s hollow body.
+The sound should be extracted from the instrument’s own design.
 It gained the greatest popularity in America in the 20s of the last century.

 Among string instruments in country music, the acoustic guitar occupies a leading position in terms of frequency of use.
 The most popular among folk and country performers are Jumbo and Dreadnought models (the so-called western ones).
 They have large bodies, which provide volume and sustain.